aaronanderson99/MalCompare/README.md

 6220 Project Overview: MalCompare is an ensemble classifier that simultaneously compares predictions across all of the tools we test in our experiment and computes the probability that a file is malicious.

 ## IMPORTANT NOTES:
 ### WARNING: This repository contains LIVE MALWARE under the MalCompare/datasets directory.
 Do NOT install this on an unsecure machine.
 The MalCompare/scripts/download_contagio.sh script also directly downloads a live malware dataset.
 Do NOT run this script from an unsecure machine.
-The creators of this project reccomend using an Ubnuntu 10.04 virtual machine.
+The creators of this project recommend using an Ubnuntu 10.04 virtual machine.

 ### Operating System/Version Notice: Due to OS and dependence requirements, the ONLY operating system all of the tools used have been tested to work with is Ubuntu 10.04.
 The comparison tool in MalCompare/malcompare, however, requires only python 2 and should work from any operating system.